-They come up in the cement cracks.
+The warrior morning glories come up in the cement cracks.
 They come up in the oddest places.
-These are the most tenacious morning glories I've ever seen!
+These are the most tenacious morning glories I’ve ever seen!

 I could not bring myself to cut back the mums.
-Now I see what color this one will be.
+Now I can see what color this one will be.

 My flowers and vines and herbs live companionably together in all my pots.
 I enjoy the brightly colored blooms of flowers coupled with the wonderful aroma of the herbs.
 It makes for a delightful walk around the patio.

 The thyme is blooming its tiny white flowers.
 I see a bug up there checking it out.
-You'll find that the bugs don't bother herbs as much as flowers.
+You’ll find that bugs don’t bother herbs as much as flowers.